Long-Term Effects of Domestic Violence

 Domestic violence needs to stop

 And, if you live in this situation or know someone who does, it’s important that you seek help.
-Also, the greatest mistake we can make is believe that the victim is to blame and that as soon as they get out everything will be fine.
+Also, the greatest mistake we can make is believing that the victim is to blame and that as soon as they get out everything will be fine.